 You don’t need any prior qualifications, although we would expect a reasonable level of Maths and English.
 We will invite you in for an initial assessment prior to you booking on this course, this will allow us to assess your suitability, and allow us to ensure you fully understand the requirements of the programme.
 There is no charge for this initial assessment, so please contact us to arrange an appointment if you think that this might be the route for you.

-- Chimney systems
+- Chimney Standards

 Additional appliances can be added, please contact us for further information on pricing and duration for extra elements.